makersacademy/chitter-challenge/db/migrations/README.md

 ```

 To post a peep
+- install bundle
+- ensure the above mentioned databases and tables above are created on your local machine
+- run rackup
-- go to address /peeps/new
+- go to the address /peeps/new
-- post a peep
+- post a peep (functionality for user sign up not complete)